cokelaer/damona/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
-0.8.3     * add idr, samtools, homer, bamtools, bedtools, sequana_denovo
+0.8.2     * add idr, samtools, homer, bamtools, bedtools, sequana_denovo
-0.8.2     * add seqkit recipe and container
+          * add seqkit recipe and container
+          * add shustring
 0.8.1     * Include ability to interact with biocontainers by allowing retrieval
             of all biocontainers docker images using this syntax:
             'damona install biocontainers/xx:1.2.3' Note that although 9000